microsoft/fhir-server/docs/ConvertDataOperation.md

 # Convert Data operation

 FHIR server implements $convert-data, a custom operation to enable data conversion from legacy formats to FHIR format.
-Currently, the $convert-data operation supports four types of conversions: **HL7v2 to FHIR**, **C-CDA to FHIR**, **JSON to FHIR**, **FHIR STU3 to R4**.
+Currently, the $convert-data operation supports four types of conversions: **HL7v2 to FHIR**, **C-CDA to FHIR**, **JSON to FHIR** and **FHIR STU3 to R4**.
 It uses the Liquid templating engine and default conversion templates from the [FHIR Converter](https://github.com/microsoft/FHIR-Converter/) project that define mappings between the input data format and FHIR resource structure.

 ## How to use $convert-data